 If you’re a Chardonnay fan then you’re in for a treat, because it’s the perfect wine for this soup.
-But make sure to choose a Chardonnay from warmer regions like Mâconnais in Burgundy, Sonoma in California or Gisborne in New Zealand.
-Indeed, these warmer regions produce full-bodied wine with ripe fruit notes that pair beautifully with the creamy texture of the soup, the slight sweetness of the squash and the richness of the brown butter.
+But make sure to choose a Chardonnay from a warmer region like Mâconnais in Burgundy, Sonoma in California or Gisborne in New Zealand.
+Indeed, these warmer regions produce full-bodied wines with ripe fruit notes that pair beautifully with the creamy texture of the soup, the slight sweetness of the squash and the richness of the brown butter.

 serves 4 to 6